Epson Home Cinema 2350 Projector Review

 Popular Projector Comparisons

-The Epson Home Cinema 2350 4k is a decent product: it's bright, looks good with SDR, and adds 4k @ 60Hz input for games, but its color volume isn't great for HDR, and its blacks are a bit raised.
+The Epson Home Cinema 2350 4k is a decent product: it's bright, looks good with SDR, and adds 4k @ 60Hz input for games, but its color volume isn't great in the Rec.
+2020 color space, and its blacks are noticeably raised in dark content.
 If you want better gaming performance, the ViewSonic PX701-4K is a stronger choice thanks to 1080p @ 120–240Hz support and lower input lag, while the BenQ X500i also offers 1080p @ 120Hz and 240Hz with better contrast and accuracy.
 If you're focused on image quality over gaming, consider the (older but better) Epson Home Cinema 3800 or the BenQ HT2060, as both usually deliver a nicer picture for a similar or lower price.

 See our recommendations for the best projectors for home theater and the best home projectors.
 If you're looking for something more general, look up our list of the best projectors instead.